aofarrel/Dockstore-Dictionary/outputs/output.rst

 -----------
 	A type of :ref:`dict GCP` :ref:`dict VM` which may have its running jobs interrupted at any given time, and will be shut down if running for more than 24 hours.
 A preemptible machine is significantly cheaper than a standard VM, at the cost of possibly stopping before your computational work is finish.
 You can use preemptible machines when running workflows on GCP backends to save on compute costs.

-This term as we define it here is associated with Google and may have different definitions in other contexts.
+.. note:: This term as we define it here is associated with Google and may have different definitions in other contexts.
 see also :ref:`dict spot instance`

 Further reading: `<https://cloud.google.com/compute/docs/instances/preemptible>`_

 .. updated 2022-05-10